kshaffer/kshaffer.github.io/_posts/2017-02-24-mining-twitter-data-tidy-text-tags.md

 One of my favorite tools for text mining in R is <a href="http://tidytextmining.com/" target="blank_">TidyText</a>.
 It was developed by a friend from grad school, Julia Silge, in collaboration with her (now) Stack Overflow colleague, David Robinson.
 It's a great extension to the TidyVerse data wrangling suite.
 (Also, you should pre-order their new book, *<a href="https://www.amazon.com/Text-Mining-R-tidy-approach/dp/1491981652/ref=sr_1_fkmr0_1?ie=UTF8&amp;qid=1487958523&amp;sr=8-1-fkmr0&amp;keywords=text+mining+the+tidy+way">Text Mining with R: A Tidy Approach</a>*.)

 Let's walk through some of the things you can do with your Twitter archive using TidyText (and the TidyVerse in general).
 As an example, I'll reference my growing collection of tweets with the hashtag ```#americafirst```.
-(Note that because this is something of an antagonistic study, I want to be careful not to dox anyone via this project.
-So while the tweets are public, and you could reproduce the study with the code (with a later batch of tweets, of course), I won't be linking to my Google sheet here or providing anything other than aggregate results.)
+(Note that though the tweets are technically public, I want to protect user privacy, so I won't be linking to my Google sheet here or providing anything other than aggregate results.
+If you want, you can reproduce the study with the code, though it will return a later batch of tweets.)

 First, load the necessary libraries, import the data from your Google sheet, and append an R-friendly date column.